kubesphere/notification-manager/docs/crds/notification-manager.md

       type: kubesphere
 ```

-The key `tenant` is the type of the sidecar, now it only supports tenant sidecar.
+The key `tenant` is the type of the sidecar which is the only supported sidecar type for now.

 #### Tenant sidecar

-A tenant sidecar is used to get all users who have the right to access a namespace.
+A tenant sidecar is used to receive all users who have the right to access a namespace.
-A tenant sidecar must provide `/api/v2/tenant?namespace=<namespace>` API on port 19094, Notification Manager calls this API to get all users who have the right to access a namespace.
+A tenant sidecar must provide `/api/v2/tenant?namespace=<namespace>` API on port 19094, Notification Manager calls this API to receive all users who have the right to access a namespace.
 The request parameter is the namespace, the response body is a list of users.

 A tenant sidecar supports the following fields: